Firearms regulation in the United Kingdom: Airguns

-Airguns are firearms like any other according to the definition given in the Firearms Act 1968 at section 57(1).
-However, with the exception of Scotland where a certificate is now required, they are exempt from the requirement that a firearm certificate or shotgun certificate needs to be obtained to possess or acquire them provided that they meet certain limits as to their power.
-Air pistols with a muzzle energy not exceeding 6 ftlbf and other airguns with muzzle energy not exceeding 12 ftlbf do not require a certificate and may be acquired, purchased and possessed by anyone over the age of 18 who is not a prohibited person as specified in section 21 of the act, which relates to persons previously convicted of a crime.
+Airguns are firearms according to the definition of lethal-barreled weapon under section 57(1) of the Firearms Act 1968.
+However, in England and Wales, air pistols with a muzzle energy not exceeding 6 ftlbf and other airguns with muzzle energy not exceeding 12 ftlbf are exempt from the requirement to possses a firearm certificate and may be acquired, purchased and possessed by anyone who is not a prohibited person.

 The Violent Crime Reduction Act 2006 controls online or mail-order sales of airguns by way of trade or business; transactions must be finalised face-to-face, although the contract of sale may take place at a distance.
 The airgun may be sent by the seller to a registered firearms dealer (who will act as the seller's agent in the sale) from whom the gun may be collected by the purchaser.
 The same Act introduced the requirement that a person selling airguns or ammunition for airguns by way of trade or business be a registered firearms dealer.
 It is not an offence for a private individual to sell an airgun to another person as long as both parties are not legally barred from possessing airguns and the transaction does not constitute a business activity.

 In 2006 it became a crime to fire an air weapon beyond the boundary of any premises without the occupier's permission, and increased the lower age limit for buying or possessing an air weapon to 18 years.
 From 10 February 2011 section 46 of the Crime and Security Act 2010 made it an offence "for a person in possession of an air weapon to fail to take reasonable precautions to prevent any person under the age of eighteen from having the weapon with him".

-Any person who is in a building or is on land as a trespasser whilst having a firearm with them commits the offence of trespassing with a firearm.
-It is immaterial whether or not they have any ammunition with them at the time or whether they actually intend to use it at the place in which they were trespassing.